Car Seats Series #3 : Location

 The safest place to put your car seat in the car (or for anyone to sit in the car) is the center of the back seat.

-A study published in Pediatrics, showed for children newborn to 3 years old sitting in the center rear seat is 43% safer than sitting on the side in the back.
+A study published in Pediatrics, showed for children newborn to 3 years old and all installs being equal, sitting in the center rear seat is 43% safer than sitting on the side in the back.
+The rear center position will be the furthest from any impact in any type of crash.

-It was found that the most common location in the vehicle for a car seat was the rear passenger side (41% of parents put the child’s car seat here).
+The researchers also found the most common location in the vehicle for a car seat was the rear passenger side.
+41% of parents put the child’s car seat here.
+We’re not sure why so many parents put your car seat there.
 Perhaps this is for ease of access and keeping an eye on the baby.
-We’re not sure why so many parents put your car seat there.

 Note on LATCH